Lizz-njeri/herhealth/README.md

 # herhealth
-This is a healtjcare web aapplication focused on women's reproductive health.
+This is a healthcare web application focused on women's reproductive health.